open5e/open5e/source/monsters/tome-of-beasts/S/shabti.rst

-**Serpentine Armlets.** As a bonus action, the shabti commands its armlets to drop to the floor, whereupon they become two giant poisonous snakes.
+**Serpentine Armlets.** As a bonus action, the shabti commands its armlets to drop to the floor, whereupon they become two :ref:`srd:giant-poisonous-snake`.
 The shabti can mentally direct the serpents (this does not require an action).
 If the snakes are killed, they dissolve into wisps of smoke which reform around the shabti’s forearms, and they can’t be turned into snakes for